High fidelity: History

 In the 1950s, audio manufacturers employed the phrase high fidelity as a marketing term to describe records and equipment intended to provide faithful sound reproduction.
-Many consumers found the difference in quality compared to the then-standard AM radios and 78-rpm records readily apparent and bought high-fidelity phonographs and 33⅓ LPs such as RCA's New Orthophonics and London's FFRR (Full Frequency Range Recording, a UK Decca system).
+Many consumers found the difference in quality compared to the then-standard AM radios and 78-rpm records readily apparent and bought high-fidelity phonographs and 33 1/3 LPs such as RCA's New Orthophonics and London's FFRR (Full Frequency Range Recording, a UK Decca system).
 Audiophiles focused on technical characteristics and bought individual components, such as separate turntables, radio tuners, phono stages, preamplifiers, power amplifiers and loudspeakers.
 Some enthusiasts even assembled their loudspeaker systems.
 With the advent of integrated multi-speaker console systems in the 1950s, hi-fi became a generic term for home sound equipment, to some extent displacing phonograph and record player.

 In the late 1950s and early 1960s, the development of stereophonic equipment and recordings led to the next wave of home-audio improvement, and in common parlance stereo displaced hi-fi.
 Records were now played on a stereo (stereophonic phonograph).
 In the world of the audiophile, however, the concept of high fidelity continued to refer to the goal of highly accurate sound reproduction and to the technological resources available for approaching that goal.
 This period is regarded as the "Golden Age of Hi-Fi", when vacuum tube equipment manufacturers of the time produced many models considered superior by modern audiophiles, and just before solid state (transistorized) equipment was introduced to the market, subsequently replacing tube equipment as the mainstream technology.

 An integrated amplifier combines an audio preamplifier and power amplifier into one unit, and is an example of the "component" approach to assembling a comprehensive sound reproduction system.

-In the 1960s, the FTC with the help of the audio manufacturers came up with a definition to identify high-fidelity equipment so that the manufacturers could clearly state if they meet the requirements and reduce misleading advertisements.
+In the 1960s, the FTC, with the help of the audio manufacturers, came up with a definition to identify high-fidelity equipment so that the manufacturers can clearly state if they meet the requirements and reduce misleading advertisements.

 A popular type of system for reproducing music beginning in the 1970s was the integrated music centre—which combined a phonograph turntable, AM-FM radio tuner, tape player, preamplifier, and power amplifier in one package, often sold with its own separate, detachable or integrated speakers.
 These systems advertised their simplicity.
 The consumer did not have to select and assemble individual components or be familiar with impedance and power ratings.
 Purists generally avoid referring to these systems as high fidelity, though some are capable of very good quality sound reproduction.

 Audiophiles in the 1970s and 1980s preferred to buy each component separately.
 That way, they could choose models of each component with the specifications that they desired.
 In the 1980s, several audiophile magazines became available, offering reviews of components and articles on how to choose and test speakers, amplifiers, and other components.